Shashi1024/Java/Notes/Classes_Objects.md

   - Can have both concrete methods and abstract methods (declared with `abstract` keyword, no body, ending with a semicolon).
   - Can have constructors (though you can't instantiate the abstract class directly, its constructor is called by the subclass's constructor via `super()`).
   - A class extending an abstract class must implement all its abstract methods, or it must also be declared `abstract`.
+  - They can have instance variables and static variables.

+-  If a class has at least one `abstract` method, the class itself must be declared `abstract`.
+- If a concrete class extends an abstract class, it must implement all the abstract methods of the parent abstract class.
+If it doesn't, it must also be declared abstract.
+- Abstract classes can have final methods (which cannot be overridden) and static methods.
+- They can have public, protected, default, and private access modifiers for their members.

 #### Final Classes